SelimWaly/documentation-testing/README.md

 ### Subprocess Management with subprocess
 With the `subprocess` module integration, Voltera enables you to execute external commands and manage subprocesses from within your code.
 You can spawn new processes, interact with their input and output streams, and even capture their output for further processing.

-### Operating System Interaction with os and Numpy
+### Operating System Interaction with os and numpy
 Voltera incorporates the `os` and `numpy` modules to provide seamless interaction with the underlying operating system.
 You can perform file and directory operations, access environment variables, execute system commands, and more, all from within your code.

 ### Time and Date Manipulation with time and datetime